4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

-### OS X Extensions
+### macOS Extensions

-Unlike iOS clients, an OS X client on an MDM server enrolls devices and users as separate entities.
-OS X supports several extensions to the MDM protocol to allow managing the device and logged-in user independently.
+Unlike iOS clients, a macOS client on an MDM server enrolls devices and users as separate entities. macOS supports several extensions to the MDM protocol to allow managing the device and logged-in user independently.
 When enrolled in this manner, the MDM server receives requests for the device and for each logged-in user.

 Device requests are sent from the `mdmclient` daemon, while user requests are sent from the `mdmclient` agent.
 If multiple users are logged in, there is one instance of an `mdmclient` agent for each logged-in user, and each may be sending requests concurrently in addition to device requests from the daemon.